webman-php/webman-manual/resource/doc/en/components/validation.md

 <a name="rule-decimal"></a>
 #### decimal:_min_,_max_

-The field under validation must be a number with the specified number of decimal places:
+The field must be numeric with the required decimal places:

 ```php
 Validator::make($data, [